-Born and raised in Sardinia, I hold a Master's Degree in Modern & Contemporary Art History from University of Pisa, Italy, where I graduated in 2007 in Italian Twentieth Century and Post-War Art with Prof. Fabrizio D'Amico.
+Born and raised in Sardinia, I hold a Master's Degree in Modern & Contemporary Art History from University of Pisa, Italy, where I graduated in 2007 in Twentieth Century and Post-War Italian Art with Prof. Fabrizio D'Amico, one of the most important scholars in the field of Italian painting and sculpture of the interwar years.

-The interest in Modern & Contemporary Art has always played an essential role in my work journey.
+The interest in Modern & Contemporary Art has continued to play an essential role in my work journey.

-My career started initially in Northern Italy as Curatorial Assistant at Querini Stampalia Foundation in Venice and Castello di Rivoli Museo d'Arte Contemporanea in Turin, and secondly as Gallery Assistant in Venice and Padua.
+My career started initially in Northern Italy as a Curatorial Assistant at Querini Stampalia Foundation in Venice and Castello di Rivoli Museo d'Arte Contemporanea in Turin, and secondly as a Gallery Assistant in Venice and Padua.

 2009 marked a significant step forward: I moved to Rome to assist the pioneer of Conceptual American Art, Joseph Kosuth, in management and coordination of an international Studio's activity, including the production of international exhibitions and public commissions, such as:

 - Joseph Kosuth, '(Waiting for - ) Texts for Nothing' Samuel Beckett, in play, Australian Centre for Contemporary Art (ACCA) Melbourne, Australia, December 2010 – February 2011